ConficturaStudios/seed-engine/README.md

 - Metal

 ### Build Information ###
 This project is set up using CMake.
-A <a href="https://github.com/ConficturaStudios/seed-engine/blob/master/scripts/clean_rebuild.py">clean build script</a> can be found in the scripts folder.
+A [clean build script](https://github.com/ConficturaStudios/seed-engine/blob/master/scripts/clean_rebuild.py) can be found in the scripts folder.

-The desired Graphics API must be specified at build time, or will be defaulted to OpenGL.
+The desired Graphics API must be specified at build time, or the program will not compile.
 To specify the Graphics API, include one of the following options when running CMake:

     OpenGL    ->  -DGRAPHICS_API:STRING=OPENGL
     Vulkan    ->  -DGRAPHICS_API:STRING=VULKAN